Monoidal category

 In category theory, monoidal categories can be used to define the concept of a monoid object and an associated action on the objects of the category.
 They are also used in the definition of an enriched category.

-Monoidal categories have numerous applications outside of category theory proper.
+Monoidal categories have numerous applications outside category theory proper.
 They are used to define models for the multiplicative fragment of intuitionistic linear logic.
 They also form the mathematical foundation for the topological order in condensed matter physics.
 Braided monoidal categories have applications in quantum information, quantum field theory, and string theory.

 Formal definition

 A monoidal category is a category $\mathbf C$ equipped with a monoidal structure.
 A monoidal structure consists of the following: